immutableman/coinGameML/README.md

 ## Playing: PyGame

 PettingZoo already has built in support to render a game that is being played.
 With a bit of clever code, we hooked up buttons that allow a human to either pick a coin to play, or to let the AI decide.

+## AI Disclosure

+AI Helped us make this AI!
+We used Google Gemini frequently to ask for ideas and code snippets.
+Parts of the code in this repository are copied from Gemini.